-The forensics hash function algorithm are cryptographic function, which is used to generate a hash value of the original data file.
-The hash value of the file is a fixed size string value of any specific data file which is used for the various encryptions, authentications purpose.
-In digital forensics hashing, if any alteration made with even the single bit of the file, the complete hash value of the data file changes when even a single bit change happens in the data file.
+The forensics hash function algorithm is a cryptographic function, which is helpful to generate a hash value of the original email file.
+The hash value of the file is a string value (permanent size) of any specific file, which is helpful to various encryptions and authentications purpose.
+The complete hash value of the data file changes when even a single bit change happens in the data file.

 A. MD5 (Message Digest 5)

 In cryptography, MD5 is one of the most popular and compatible cryptographic hashing algorithms that produces a 128-bit hash value.
 MD5 hashing in computer forensics is useful in various security applications.
 It is a one-way hash function, especially used to check data integrity of the files.
 One cannot generally decrypt the MD5 hash to get the original message.